zhengjilai/Raft-based-Distributed-Lock/README.md

 ```

 Then you should revise the config file (`$PROJECT_DIR/config/config.yaml`).
-You can refer to the section of config for more details.
+You can refer to [Section of Configuration](#configuration) for more details.

-Finally, you can start the distributed lock service with `docker run`.
+Finally, you can start the distributed lock service with docker-compose.
 Remember to expose the same port in `docker-compose-local.yaml`
-as `self_cli_address` defines in `$PROJECT_DIR/config/config.yaml`.
+as how `self_cli_address` is defined in `$PROJECT_DIR/config/config.yaml`.

 ```shell
 cd $PROJECT_DIR